blackat/presentations/docs/angular-compiler-deep/md-files/07-template-type-checking.md

 </account-view
 ```

-- Template are written in HTML.
+- Template are written in Angular template syntax.
 - Templates and expressions are transformed into **type check blocks**, blocks of TypeScript code.
 - Block are sent to TypeScript compiler.
 - Returned errors are presented in the context of the template.